PHP-DI/PHP-DI/README.md

-PHP-DI as a Dependency Injection Container made for humans.
+PHP-DI is a Dependency Injection Container made for humans.

 Its goal is to help you using [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) in your application, without writing boilerplate code or falling into the trap of the "Service Locator" antipattern.